Sagarshivalingappaathani/Security-and-Authentication-using-google/README.md

-# Authentication Project
+# The Fortified Authentication Fortress

-## Unlock Secure Access
+## Elevate Security with Hashing and Salting

-Welcome to our Authentication Project, where security meets convenience!
-This Node.js masterpiece showcases cutting-edge user authentication using Express.js, Passport.js, and MongoDB.
-With support for both local authentication (username/password) and the seamless power of Google OAuth2.0, this project is your gateway to a secure and hassle-free login experience.
+Welcome to our Authentication Project, a bastion of secure user authentication powered by Express.js, Passport.js, and MongoDB.
+Fortified with hashing and salting techniques, this Node.js masterpiece ensures your online safety.
+Whether you prefer traditional local authentication (username/password) or the effortless charm of Google OAuth2.0, this project is your gateway to a secure, hassle-free, and unbreakable login experience.

 ### Features at a Glance

-- **Local Authentication:** Create and access your account with a traditional username and password.
+- **Local Authentication:** Create and access your account with a traditional username and password, fortified with rock-solid hashing and salting.
 - **Google OAuth2.0:** Simplify your login experience by using your Google account.
 - **Session Management:** Your sessions are in good hands with Express-session.
 - **Data Storage:** MongoDB stores your user data reliably.
 - **Secrets Unleashed:** Share and explore secrets with confidence.

 ## Prerequisites